- Tryouts for Gold Star are held every August. All players must tryout each year in order to be selected for a team.

 - Gold Star players are not allowed to play for another club or town elite team that plays year-round

-- Each team will practice 2-5 times per month, year-round.
-High school teams will not have practice in the Spring.
+- Each team will practice approximately 10 times per season (fall, winter & summer).
+Youth has 4 additional practices in the spring.
+High school teams will not have practice in the spring.

 - Our schedule usually stays consistent from year to year.
 Check out our archives section.